torokrolf/homelab/03-Network_and_Services/README.md

 - My Ansible update playbook sends a notification upon completion, indicating whether the client updates succeeded or failed. ❗ Script: [/06-Automation/Ansible_Semaphore/Playbooks/upgrade-system.yaml](/06-Automation/Ansible_Semaphore/Playbooks/upgrade-system.yaml)
 - Notifications for VM/LXC backup results on Proxmox Backup Server.
 Configurable in the PBS GUI.
 - Verification results of backups on Proxmox Backup Server.
 Configurable in the PBS GUI.
+- On Proxmox Backup Server, when the prune runs.
+Configurable in the PBS GUI.

 The image below shows a notification received when the NAS was unavailable for 2 hours.
 <p align="center">